Adriankhl/openmw_easy_script/README.md

 # openmw-easy-script
-Scripts to ease the preparation to play openmw.
+Scripts to ease the preparation to play [OpenMW](https://openmw.org/en/).

 # Requirements: